What is Technical Writing?

 Technical report writing encompasses a wide range of products.

-In technical writing, these reports mainly refer to the documentation that keeps track of complex processes (such as a maintenance report) and product history.
+In technical writing, these reports refer to documentation that tracks complex processes (such as a maintenance report) and product history.

-They may also include financial/feasibility reports.
-However, some prefer placing them under a completely different category known as “business writing.”
+They also include financial/feasibility reports.
+However, some prefer to classify them as “business writing.”

 Technical reports follow strict writing and formatting rules determined by the organization preparing them.
 In some cases, those rules are set forth by an external party in case auditing is required.

-Unlike most technical write-ups, these reports inform an internal audience (like a board of directors or a committee).
-In the case of feasibility reports, an external party, such as a potential investor, may view them.
+Unlike most technical write-ups, feasibility reports inform an internal audience (like a board of directors or a committee).
+However, an external party, such as a potential investor, may view them.

 Policies and Procedures